John Wall/Alex Rodgers

 just picked up from where Cphon ended.

-involved in as is possible, a great introduction to Alex Rodgers’ work
+in as is possible, a great introduction to Alex Rodgers’ work and a fine

-and a fine piece of music that constantly hints at collapse, nudges at
+piece of music that constantly hints at collapse, nudges at the borders

 deserted rookery nook.

 cawing or whining.